 Partial oxidation (fuel-rich combustion) with air as oxidizer is the simplest way to convert hydrocarbon fuels to hydrogen-rich syngas, which is able to be directly used by Solid Oxide Fuel Cells (SOFC).
-Hydrogen (H2) and carbon monoxide (CO) are the major equilibrium state products in an oxygen deficient (fuel-rich) environment.
-However, the energy release from the exothermic partial oxidation reaction itself is typically not sufficient to adequately raise the reaction temperature to a sufficient extent needed to drive the reforming reactions within the available residence time.
+Hydrogen (H2) and carbon monoxide (CO) are the major equilibrium state products in an oxygen-deficient (fuel-rich) environment.
+However, the energy released from the exothermic partial oxidation reaction itself is typically not sufficient to adequately raise the reaction temperature to a sufficient extent needed to drive the reforming reactions within the available residence time.
 Therefore, catalysts are needed to accelerate the reaction rate and enable the reformate to reach its chemical equilibrium state, where the optimal H2 and CO concentrations are achieved.
-Moreover, the swiss-roll combustor is insensitive to fuel contaminants such as sulfur which is a component in military logistic fuels, JP-8, and a notorious catalyst poison.
-Expensive catalysts and complicated subsystems are used to address the sulfur poisoning issue in catalytic based systems but can be avoided in swiss-roll combustors.
-In addition, coking and degradation of catalysts are also technical challenges for catalytic based fuel reformers.
+Moreover, the swiss roll combustor is insensitive to fuel contaminants such as sulfur which is a component in military logistic fuels, JP-8, and a notorious catalyst poison.
+Expensive catalysts and complicated subsystems are used to address the sulfur poisoning issue in catalytic-based systems but can be avoided in swiss-roll combustors.
+In addition, coking and degradation of catalysts are also technical challenges for catalytic-based fuel reformers.

-An alternative compact, air breathing TPOX reformer can be achieved with the Swiss-roll heat recirculating combustor.
+An alternative compact, air-breathing TPOX reformer can be achieved with the Swiss-roll heat recirculating combustor.
 The combustor effectively recuperates the heat released from the exothermic partial oxidation to the reactants and significantly increases the reaction temperature.
 This enables the reformates to reach their chemical equilibrium state without the need for catalysts or external energy sources.
-The long spiral inlet and outlet channels provides additional benefits for the reforming reaction including enhanced mixing of reactants and increased residence time of the reaction.
-The Swiss-roll reformer concept has been experimentally and numerically demonstrated at ACT (Figure 1 and Figure 2).
-Reforming liquid fuels such as n-heptane (Figure 3) and JP-8 was also demonstrated.
+The long spiral inlet and outlet channels provide additional benefits for the reforming reaction including enhanced mixing of reactants and increased residence time of the reaction.
+The Swiss-roll reformer concept has been experimentally and numerically demonstrated at ACT (Figure 2 and Figure 3).
+Reforming liquid fuels such as n-heptane (Figure 1) and JP-8 was also demonstrated.